ArtDev-HE/ai-ticket-management-system/docs/complete_reference_updated.md

   - Supports shorthand commands that identify employees or procedures and uses typed services to build visualization descriptors.
 This keeps the UX deterministic and testable.

 - Persistence & Size Cap
-  - Chat messages saved to `localStorage` under `ai_chat_messages`.
+  - Chat messages saved to `sessionStorage` under `ai_chat_messages`.
 Cap set at 500 messages to avoid unbounded growth.

 ## Tests & Verification